-We operate a Health Education Exhibition and Resource Centre at Tsim Sha Tsui, organising publicity and educational programmes, and arranging exhibitions, outreaching programmes and seminars as part of the Department's integrated approach to promote food safety and environmental hygiene.
+We run a Health Education Exhibition and Resource Centre at Tsim Sha Tsui to organise publicity and educational programmes and to arrange exhibitions, outreaching programmes and seminars as part of the Department's integrated approach for promotion of food safety and environmental hygiene.
 Awareness of environmental protection is covered in our programme.
+In 2006, we also launched the Mobile Education Centre (a publicity vehicle) to enhance our outreaching efforts in promoting environmental hygiene to the public.

 Messages on keeping a clean environment are put across to the public through various means.
-These include a new publicity drive comprising television and radio Announcements in the Public Interest, display of posters and stickers as well as advertisements at bus shelters and railway stations.
-In 2005, we also continued to subsidise cleansing campaigns/activities organised by District Councils and/or local organisations.
+These include publicity drives comprising television and radio Announcements in the Public Interest, display of posters and stickers as well as advertisements at bus shelters.
+In 2006, we also continued to subsidise cleansing campaigns/activities organised by District Councils and local organisations.